Thomash02/Refining-a-probabilistic-cross-impact-methodology-for-scenario-analysis/README.md

 ``green_product/`` contains the script ``green_product_example.m`` that uses cross-impacts defined in the file ``green-product_example.csv`` to produce the conditional distribution for the green product example (see Tables 1-3).

-``printing_network/`` contains the script ``printing_network.m`` that defines the node structure and runs the lsq problem using pre-defined cross-impacts that are specified in the file ``cross-impacts-3d.csv`` to obtain the conditional distributions to produce the Bayes network above.
+``printing_network/`` contains the script ``printing_network.m`` that defines the node structure and runs the lsq problem using pre-defined cross-impacts that are specified in the file ``cross-impacts-3d.csv`` to obtain the conditional distributions to produce the Bayes network above. ``printing_network.xdsl`` is the Bayesian network file that can be opened using the GeNIe software.

 ``statistical_tests/`` contains files for running the statistical tests of section 4.2.